|Price||$8.99 on iPadOS/iOS|

-GoodNotes 5 has it all.
+GoodNotes has it all.
 You can easily select multiple pages and rotate them.
 You can have different page templates for your notebooks.
-I am tired of phyiscally turning my iPad to write in landscape when using Notability.
+I am tired of manually turning my iPad to write in landscape mode when using Notability.

-GoodNotes 5 supports vertical and horizontal scrolling.
-The pages in GoodNotes 5 are not continuous like the ones in Notability.
-They have a small gap indicating where a page ends and a new one starts.
+GoodNotes supports vertical and horizontal scrolling.
+The pages in GoodNotes are not continuous like the ones in Notability.
+They have a small gap indicating where a page ends, and a new one starts.
 Your handwriting can’t overlap.

-Notability has in-app split view.
+Notability has an in-app split view.
 You can open two notes side by side with Note Switcher tool in the app.
-Of the two, only one tab is active at time.
-The active tab is where your Apple Pencil works.
-To use a different tab, you have to tap it first before writing.
-You can’t open the same note twice.
-This was awesome.
-A year ago.
+Of the two, only one tab is active at a time.
+The active window is where your Apple Pencil works.
+To use a different one, tap it first before writing.
+You can’t open the same note twice, though.
+In-app split view was awesome, a year ago.

 Each instance is a fully functional app.
 You can exit your currently opened workspace (on one of the instances), go to the homepage and open a different notebook.
 This is not possible in Notability.
 Notability’s note switcher only shows the ten most recently opened notebooks.

-You can even open overlaying windows for GoodNotes 5.
+You can even open overlaying windows for GoodNotes.
 The multiple tabs feature is more useful in the app now.
-More documents open at once in GoodNotes 5 than in Notability.
+More documents open at once in GoodNotes than in Notability.

-GoodNotes 5 is a better PDF annotating app.
+GoodNotes is a better PDF annotating app.
 It recognises outlines in PDFs.
-Hyperlinks are deactivated when writing notes in GoodNotes 5.
-In Notability you will constantly activate your hyperlinks unintentionally.
+Hyperlinks are deactivated when writing notes in GoodNotes.
+In Notability, you will consistently activate your hyperlinks unintentionally.
 At some point, it just becomes annoying.

-Audio recording still remains Notability’s trump card.
-It is a great feature for note taking.
-The audio files a very small.
-You won’t even notice they are there.
+- The audio recording tool remains Notability’s trump card.
+It is an excellent feature for note-taking.
+The audio files a very small, you won’t even notice they are there.

-At this point, it’s probably safe to say Notability is half the app GoodNotes 5 is.
-I love Notability, I have been faithful to the app because it is a very stable application and it works.
-But we can’t deny the facts staring us in the face; other note taking apps are catching on fast.
-We can’t wait around for years to get one basic feature added to an app, when there are so many options to choose from.
+At this point, it’s probably safe to say Notability is half the app GoodNotes is.
+I love Notability, I have been faithful to the app because it is a very stable application, and it works.
+But we can’t deny the facts staring us in the face; other note-taking apps are catching on fast.
+We can’t wait around for years to get one essential feature added to an app when there are so many options on the market.

 Of course GoodNotes 5 still has a major issue of their own to fix: auto backup.
 It has been missing in the app since it got released in January this year.
 We are still waiting for it.